A Credit Rating is an Informed Opinion

 Why are credit ratings useful?

-Credit ratings hold the key to an efficient capital marketplace.
+Credit ratings help facilitate an efficient capital marketplace.
 They provide transparent third-party information that’s not only forward-looking, but standardized for consistency.Learn more about Credit Ratings

 Credit ratings can enable